 We sampled vegetation and assembled environmental data for 20 river reaches in south-east Queensland, Australia.
 Plant functional trait data collated from online databases and the ecological literature were used to characterise diversity in terms of ecological strategy.
 Our aim was to tease apart the environmental factors associated with taxonomic and functional trait diversity and the abundance of exotic species in riparian plant communities.
 We specifically tested the hypotheses that environmental heterogeneity is the dominant control on taxonomic and functional trait diversity, and that flow modification and land use intensification should reduce diversity and promote weedy invasion.

 We found flow regime generally to be a useful predictor on diversity, but contrary to our expectations, hydrological metrics of environmental heterogeneity had limited explanatory power.
-Rivers which experienced seasonal, but temporally consistent flow regimes in fact hosted the most species rich communities, and modification of flow regime towards temporal consistentency was also associated with greater species richness.
+Rivers which experienced seasonal, but temporally consistent flow regimes in fact hosted the most species rich communities, and modification of flow regime towards temporal consistency was also associated with greater species richness.
 Also against expectation, proportional abundance of exotic species increased with hydrological heterogeneity.
 Functional diversity metrics showed unimodal relationships with some metrics of hydrological heterogeneity, but were only weakly predicted by flow modification and showed no relationship with land-use intensity.

-Our observations suggest that rhythmicity in provision of resources and energy by streamflows may be more important than environmental heterogeneity in determining patterns of plant diversity in south-east Queensland.
+Our observations suggest that rhythmicity in provision of resources and energy by streamflows may be more important than environmental heterogeneity in determining patterns of riparian plant diversity in south-east Queensland.

 INTRODUCTION